arinjain373/Dot-counter/README.md

 - Filters contours based on area and intensity.

 ### Visualization
-- Displays the blurred image, binary threshold images, and the final result with detected dots highlighted.
+- Displays the final result with detected dots highlighted.

 ### Return Values
 - Returns the number of black and white dots detected.